-To advance and fast-track environmental authorizations for key infrastructure projects, the department continues to undertake Strategic Environmental Assessments (SEAs).
+In order to advance and fast-track environmental

+authorizations for key infrastructure projects, the department continues to undertake Strategic Environmental Assessments (SEAs).

-The vast scientific information from these assessments have aided in the streamlining of decision-making for South Africa's Strategic Infrastructure Projects (SIPs) led by The Presidency.
+The vast scientific information from these assessments have aided in the streamlining of decision-making for South Africa's Strategic Infrastructure Projects (SIPs) led by the Presidency.
+A total of 33 SIP catalyst projects were authorized in the past financial year.

 South Africa is one of the top investment destinations globally for renewable energy, and over the past financial year, SEAs were conducted for renewable energy, shale gas and electricity grid infrastructure.
 Work is also underway on the Gas Pipeline SEA.
-In the past financial year, the department authorized in excess of 53 828 Megawatts of renewable energy applications drawn from solar, wind, hydro, concentrated solar and cogeneration.